CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Fat headers

-First, let's have a look on what Architectures the binary can be linked on.
+First, let's have a look on what Architectures the binary can be linked on (fat headers).
 For that, we are going to use `otool`;the utility that is shipped within every macOS.
 To list fat headers of a compiled binary we will use the flag `-f` and to produce a symbols readable output I also added the `-v` flag.

 ```shell
 otool -fv ./UIKit